-- In a What If? issue which Captain Marvel was cured of cancer.
-Unfortunately, everyone around him starts getting sick with cancer and it's contagious.
-He caused plagues on Earth, the Skrull, and the Kree before he realized what was going on.
+- In a What If? issue, Captain Marvel was cured of cancer.
+Unfortunately, everyone around him started getting sick with cancer, and it was contagious.
+He caused plagues on Earth, and among the Skrull and the Kree, before he realized what was going on.

-- June Covington, aka "Toxie Doxie" of the new Dark Avengers.
+- June Covington, aka "Toxie Doxie", from the Marvel Universe.
 She can exhale Deadly Gas and has a toxin in her blood which is fatal within seconds, all thanks to a bit of genetic self-experimentation.

 - In Théophile Gautier's 1856 Jettatura, the protagonist is born with the power of "evil eye" that can kill with a glance, without him wishing it or being aware of it: he takes a long time to find out the cause of all the deaths around him.
 When he realizes that he's slowly killing the woman he loves, he puts out his own eyes, too late to save her however.